IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 ssh-copy-id login_gricad@trinity.u-ga.fr
   ```

-Enter the passwod
+Enter the agalan passwod

 then
  ```
 ssh-copy-id dahu
 ```

-Enter the password
+Enter the agalan password

-and you should be good to go for future sessions.
+and you should be good for future sessions.

 Now, to connect, just type
  ```